r-grandorder/tri-hermes/en/pages/orleans.md

 Oh, I have one more order.
 Laugh.
 As if you are enjoying yourselves from "the bottom of your heart. "

 **Jeanne Alter:**
 Heh heh heh.
 Ah ha ha&ndash;Hahahahaha!
-Ahahahahahaha! !
+Ahahahahahaha!!

 **Jeanne Alter:**
 Wonderful!
 This is wonderful, Gilles!
 I've never enjoyed myself this much in my entire life!